k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 1. Click on the AI icon (<img src="images/web/ai-2-bw.png" />) at the upper-right corner of the Query Builder Editor panel.

-   The Editor screen is then split into two side-by-side editors: At left - SQL Editor, where at the right - the native language statements Editor.
+   The Editor screen is then split into two side-by-side editors: On the left - the SQL Editor, whereas on the right - the native language statements Editor.

-2. Write your desired statement at the right side editor.
+2. Write your desired statement on the right-side editor.

 3. Choose the relevant schemas that you wish the AI will look at, via the *Schema Filter* select list.
 This aimed to avoid overwhelming the process.
 In case of a single schema DB, it is automatically selected